 “It’s a shame,” the doctor begins, pocketing her watch, “I know this one could’ve made it but she gave in instead of fighting to live.”

 “No?
 I’m right here!”
 I yell, waving my pale hands in front of the surgeons’ face.
 I sigh and sit down.
 A sense of dread shimmers uncomfortably down my spine.
-I turn in the bed and there is a lifeless body.
+I turn within the bed.
+There is a lifeless body staring blankly at me.
 My lifeless body.
-Instinctively, I scream.
+I scream instinctively.
 Then, I do something crazy.
 I throw myself at my body.

 And, I’m sucked into an eternal and dreamless sleep.